-No, wood that has bee debarked is not suitable for colonization by bark beetles.
+No, wood that has been debarked is not suitable for colonization by bark beetles.
 Only freshly cut, logs or slabs that have not been debarked are at risk of colonization.

-27. If a pine tree has a dead top, but the lower portion appears healthy, can the tree be saved by removing the top?
+27. If a pine tree has a dead top, but has a lower portion that appears to be healthy, can it be saved by removing the top?